Department Information

 Grading Scheme: Letter Grade

 Detailed survey of atmospheric thermodynamics, which deals with energy transfers and processes involving moisture and stability that affect atmospheric motions and weather systems.
 Lecture material reinforced and supplemented through lab exercises.
-This class will appeal to those who intend to pursue a profession in meteorology, physics, atmospheric/climate science or engineering.
+This topic is for those who intend to pursue a profession in meteorology, physics, atmospheric/climate science, or engineering.

 MET 4410 Radar and Satellite Meteorology 3 Credits